 Sending a thank-you note

 Sending a “Thank You” note can be a great way to remind your representative about why you visited as well as it being a polite way to show your appreciation for their time.
 If legislation is pending, you may want to mention the bill number and stress the level of urgency involved.
-Click here for information on how to properly email your representative.
-The letter below is only a suggested format:
+Click here for email contact information.
+The letter below is only a suggested format for how to properly email your representative: